alexpclarke/Haskell-Turing-Machine/README.md

 1. The starting state.
 2. The accept states.
-3. The possible symbols that will appear on the tape.
-4. The initial value of the tape, from left to right.
+3. The initial value of the tape, from left to right.
-5. A list of instructions for the machine to follow. (if a nonexistent transition is called, the machine will fail)
+4. A list of instructions for the machine to follow. (if a nonexistent transition is called, the machine will fail)

 All together, the file should look like this:

 ```
 start: s1
 accept: s2, s5
-alphabet: a, b, c
 tape: a, b, b, _, a, b, b, c, _, _, c, b
 # this is a comment
 $ (s1,  a) = (s1, _, R)